 Co-mingling your personal and business finances blurs the line between what assets belong to you personally and which belong to your business.
 This co-mingling potentially subjects your personal assets to your business liabilities by “pierces the corporate veil“.

-Without the right guidance, you could face significant personal liability from your startup or small business's dealings.
-Blaier Law LLC is dedicated to providing your startup or small business with the best legal guidance to protect your personal assets while you grow your business.
+Without the right guidance, you could face significant personal liability from your startup or small business dealings.
+Our firm is dedicated to providing your startup or small business with legal guidance to protect your personal assets while you grow your business.